Assortment and Reciprocity Mechanisms for Promotion of Cooperation in a Model of Multilevel Selection: Abstract

 \section{Abstract}

-This research was supported by NSF grants DMS-1514606 and GEO-1211972 and by ARO grant W911NF-18-1-0325.
-I am thankful to Simon Levin, Joshua Plotkin, Carl Veller, and Chai Molina for helpful discussions.
+This research was supported by NSF through grants DMS-1514606 and GEO-1211972, by the ARO grant W911NF-18-1-0325, and by the Simons Foundation through the Math + X grant awarded to University of Pennsylvania.
+I am thankful to Simon Levin, Joshua Plotkin, Yoichiro Mori, Carl Veller, Chai Molina, Feng Fu, and Alex McAvoy for helpful discussions, and I would like to thank Joshua Plotkin and two anonymous referees for helpful comments on the manuscript.